Glossary TermApril 20, 2024

 • Price stalls or reverses

-• Final panic buying or selling
+• Last panicked buying or selling

 • Everyone who wanted to trade has traded